docker-archive/mta_java_workshop/README.md

 In the final section, we changed the orchestrator from Docker Swarm to Kubernetes and deployed the application using Kubernetes.
 From the command line we queried the Kubernetes API about resources we deployed.
 We also were able to the same tasks using the Docker EE interface.

 ### Modernization Workflow

+The modernization workflow is based on whether the application is

 ### Agility